Pressure Driven Fractionalization of Ionic Spins Results in Cupratelike High-$T_c$ Superconductivity in La$_3$Ni$_2$O$_7$

-Importantly, even though Ni ions do not participate directly in the motion of carriers, they still impose a strong influence on the carriers through many-body correlation effects, as we will quantify below with many-body analysis.
+Importantly, correlation with Ni spin still imposes a strong influence on the carrier motion.
 For example, notice that in Fig.~\ref{fig1} the quasi-particle peaks of the itinerant carriers are quite broad.
-In comparison, observe the sharp quasi-particle peaks for orbitals that correlate weakly with the Ni ions, such as La (in grey) and the apical O at the edge of the bi-layer (in green).
-Such broadness of quasi-particle peaks reflects intense scattering of the carriers due to their \textit{strong correlation} with the unordered magnetic moments of Ni ions.
+[The broad electron pocket near the $\Gamma$ point are recently observed experimentally~\cite{Yang2023}.
+As a comparison, observe the sharp quasi-particle peaks for orbitals that correlate weakly with the Ni ions, such as La (in grey) and the apical O at the edge of the bi-layer (in green).]
+Consistently, the $\sim2$eV carrier bandwidth in Fig.~\ref{fig1} is also heavily renormalized from the $\sim4$eV bare bandwidth in a non-magnetic~\cite{Hualei0516} or magnetically coherent~\cite{supplementary} phase, consistent with recent experimental observation~\cite{Yang2023}.
+Such significant mass enhancement and spectral broadening of quasi-particles reflect the intense scattering of the carriers due to their \textit{strong correlation} with the unordered magnetic moments of Ni ions.

-The above analysis indicates that the local bi-layer Ni-O-Ni component is in a $\ket{d^8p^6d^8}$ state with itinerant ligand hole residing in the in-plane O. This conclusion is consistent with previous calculations~\cite{Frank0613,Shilenko0626,Chen0714}, as long as one considers its ``mixed-valence'' aspect as a result of strong charge fluctuation of the ligand hole.
-It also agrees in part on the charge transfer found in a recent theoretical study~\cite{Wei0711}, except that we did not find hole carriers in the apical O bands (other than fluctuation that can be absorbed in an effective description).
+The above analysis indicates that the local bi-layer Ni-O-Ni component is in an effective $\ket{d^8p^6d^8}$ state with itinerant ligand hole residing in the in-plane O. This conclusion is consistent with some of the previous studies~\cite{Frank0613,Shilenko0626,Chen0714}, upon including charge fluctuation of the ligand holes.
+It , however, does not support previous $\ket{d^7d^8}$ (or equivalently $\ket{d^{7.5}d^{7.5}}$)-based theoretical proposals~\cite{Hualei0516,Zhihui0531,Gu0612,QingGeng0615,Sakakibara0615,Yang0616,Yang0726,Hanbit0728,Liao0731,Qu0731,Yang0802,Jiang0813,Zhang0814, Qin0817} or the $\ket{d^6d^9}$-based theory~\cite{Viktor0613}.
+The lack of orbital polarization~\cite{Khomskii1973} in experimental structural refinements is in support of our conclusion.

-Our conclusion, however, does not support previous $\ket{d^7d^8}$ (or equivalently $\ket{d^{7.5}d^{7.5}}$)-based theoretical proposals~\cite{Hualei0516,Zhihui0531,Gu0612,QingGeng0615,Sakakibara0615,Yang0616,Yang0726,Hanbit0728,Liao0731,Qu0731,Yang0802,Jiang0813,Zhang0814, Qin0817} or the $\ket{d^6d^9}$-based theory~\cite{Viktor0613}, since they all assume carriers residing in Ni ions instead of in-plane O atoms, against the high-energy Coulomb scale chemistry.
-Such a dramatic difference in the local electronic structure should naturally lead to significant physical consequences.
-For example, for nearly degenerate Ni-$e_g$ orbitals in this system, the $\ket{d^7d^8}$ state should have a \textit{strong} tendency toward orbital polarization or even local orbital ordering~\cite{Khomskii1973}.
-Yet, the existing experimental structural refinements did not observe hints of such strong orbital physics, but instead were more in line with our orbital stable $\ket{d^8d^8}$ state, with only a slightly smaller in-plane bond length resulting from fluctuation of the ligand holes in the in-plane O. Further experimental investigation on this important high-energy feature would be of great interest.